snap-school/rsnap/README.md

 	* Type "\q" to quit
 	* Type "exit" to quit

-* install libraries for rmagick
+* install libraries for rmagick and qmake
-	* run "sudo apt-get install libmagick++-dev"
-	* run "sudo apt-get install libmagickwand-dev"
+	* run "sudo apt-get install libmagick++-dev libmagickwand-dev libqt4-dev libqtwebkit-dev libqt5webkit5-dev"

 * copy `config/database.yml.example` to `config/database.yml`
 	* configure `config/database.yml`.
 You should set usernames to "rsnap" and passwords to your choosen password.